-Samsung Galaxy Note 8 Hands-on
+Samsung Galaxy Note 8 Hands-on Review

 Last year, Samsung launched one of the best smartphones the industry had ever seen, the Samsung Galaxy Note 7.
 It was destined to become the best Android phone of 2016.
 But then something bad happened.
 It started exploding literally.
 The battery started to explode randomly which led to cancellation and total recall of the device.